dbos-inc/dbos-docs/docs/api-reference/contexts.md

 When calling transactions or communicators, `invoke()` asynchronously returns the function's output.
 When calling workflows, `invoke()` asynchronously returns a [`handle`](./workflow-handles) for the workflow.

-Note Operon runtime will supply the context to invoked functions.
+Note that the DBOS runtime will supply the context to invoked functions.
 You can optionally provide a UUID idempotency key to the invoked function.
 For more information, see our [idempotency tutorial](../tutorials/idempotency-tutorial.md).